SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 This glossary is broadly the same as the SF2.04 specification's glossary, with these additions and changes:

-- Amplification - An increase in volume or amplitude of a signal.

 - Articulation - Modulation of available parameters and usage of extra samples to produce expressive musical notes.

-- AWE64 - The successor to the famous AWE32, added things like waveguide synthesis.
-Use the EMU8000 synthesizer chip, like the preceding AWE32.
+- AWE64 - The successor to the famous AWE32, adding features such as waveguide synthesis.
+Used the EMU8000 synthesizer chip, like the preceding AWE32.
 Available in "Value" or "Gold" versions.
+- Branch - A subdivision of a tree strucutre containing either sub-branches or leaves that include values.
 - BW64 - Broadcast Wave 64, used in the RF64 Header.
 - Case-insensitive - Indicates that a UTF-8 character or string treats alphabetic characters of upper or lower case as identical.
 - Case-sensitive - Indicates that a UTF-8 character or string treats alphabetic characters of upper or lower case as distinct.
+- Cognitone SF4 - An incompatible modification to Werner SF3 to allow support for FLAC audio compression.
+Because it is considered proprietary compression, usage is not allowed in SFe.
 - DAHDSR - Stands for Delay, attack, hold, decay, sustain, release.
 The six-step envelope system used in SF and SFe.
 - Downloadable - SF version 2, 3 or SFe file obtained from the internet.
 (Old meaning referred to the obsolete ROM system)
+- Dynamic RIFF - A RIFF-type format by spessasus to allow formats to scale beyond 64-bit, while saving space.
+Implemented in future SFe versions.
 - EMU10K1 - The successor to the EMU8000, designed by E-mu® for the Creative Labs SB Live!.
 - EMU10K2 - An update to the EMU10K1, designed by E-mu® for the Creative Labs SB Audigy.
 - EMU20K1 - The successor to the EMU10K2, designed by E-mu® for the Creative Labs SB X-Fi.
 - EMU20K2 - An update to the EMU20K1, please refer [here](https://en.wikipedia.org/wiki/Sound_Blaster_X-Fi) for information on SB X-Fi cards that include it.

-- Flat - Said of a tone that is lower in pitch than another reference tone.
+- FLAC - A lossless audio compression format commonly used in open-source software.
+Supported by Werner SF3, but not commonly used for that purpose.
 - Hold - The portion of the DAHDSR envelope after the attack portion, but before the decay portion starts.
+- Leaf - A value found in a tree structure at the end of a branch.
+- Legacy sound card - A Sound Blaster® (or other sound card) that uses a hardware MIDI synthesiser capable of using banks in the SoundFont® format.
+- Lossless compression - Said of a compression format that retains all of its data when compressed.
+In terms of audio, there is no loss in quality in losslessly compressed audio.
+- Lossy compression - Said of a compression format that does not retain all of its data when compressed.
+In terms of audio, there is a loss in quality in lossily compressed audio.
 - MIDI Bank - Groups of up to 128 presets, which can be selected by the two MIDI "Bank Select" control changes (CC00 and CC32).
+- OGG - See "Vorbis".
+- Opus - A lossy audio compression format, slightly newer than OGG but with less wide adoption.
+- Proprietary Compression - Any non-Werner SF3 SoundFont® compression system.
+Usage is not allowed in SFe.
 - RF64 - See "RIFF64".
+- RIFD - See "Dynamic RIFF".

-- RIFF64 - A format mostly compatible with RIFF, SF2.04's basic file format.
-This is 64-bit, unlike RIFF, which is 32-bit.
-Therefore, the maximum file size is above four gigabytes in size.
+- RIFF64 - A 64-bit RIFF-type format.
+Contrast to the RIFF format, which is 32-bit.
+Therefore, the maximum file size is above 4 gigabytes in size.
+- RIFF-type format - Formats similar to RIFF (Resource Interchange File Format), see "RIFF" in the SF2.04 specification for more information.
 - ROM samples - Obsolete feature used in legacy sound cards, most modern SF2 files do not use this feature.
+- SB - Abbreviation of "Sound Blaster®".
+For example, "SB X-Fi".
+- SFe - A family of enhancements to the SoundFont® 2.04 formats, unofficially created after E-mu/Creative abandoned the original format.
+May not be structurally compatible with legacy SF2.04.
+- SFe 4 - This new specification, based on SoundFont® 2.04 and Werner SF3, with a set of new features making it more realistic.
+Not to be confused with the incompatible Cognitone SF4 file format.
+- SFe-compatible - Indicates files, data, synthesisers, hardware or software that conform to the SFe specification.

-- Soundblaster® Live! - The successor to the AWE64, which improved the synthesizer chip to the EMU10K1, supporting modulators.
+- Sound Blaster® Live! - The successor to the AWE64, which improved the synthesizer chip to the EMU10K1, supporting modulators.

-- Soundblaster® Audigy - The successor to the SB Live!, containing the EMU10K2 chip.
+- Sound Blaster® Audigy - The successor to the SB Live!, containing the EMU10K2 chip.

-- Soundblaster® X-Fi - The successor to the SB Audigy, containing the EMU20K1 or EMU20K2 chip.
+- Sound Blaster® X-Fi - The successor to the SB Audigy, containing the EMU20K1 or EMU20K2 chip.
 Supports 24-Bit SoundFont® 2 files (2.04).
+- Static RIFF - Any RIFF-type format with a fixed chunk size field width, including RIFF or RIFF64.
+See "RIFF-type format", "RIFF" and "RIFF64".

-- Synth - Abbreviation of "Synthesiser," see "Synthesiser" in the 2.04 specification for more information.
+- Synth - Abbreviation of "Synthesiser," see "Synthesiser" in the SF2.04 specification for more information.
+- Tree structure - A structure consisting of branches and leaves.
+- Version 3 - See "Werner SF3".
+- Version 4 - See "SFe 4".
+- Vorbis - A lossy audio compression format commonly used in open-source software.
+The basic compression format that most Werner SF3 and SFe-compatible software should be expected to implement.

-- Version 3 - Refers to Werner SF3, a small upgrade to SoundFont® 2.04 created by Werner Schweer to allow an open source compression solution for SF programs (usually ogg, but can be any format).
+- Werner SF3 - A small upgrade to SoundFont® 2.04 created by Werner Schweer to allow an open source compression solution for SoundFont® programs.

-- Version 4 - This new specification, based on SoundFont® 2.04 and Werner SF3, with a set of new features making it more realistic.
-Not to be confused with the unofficial Cognitone .sf4 file format, which is a variant of Werner SF3.